-DeKalb County plans to remove water tower with Decatur logoThe county plans to tear this water tower down by 2020.
+DeKalb County plans to remove water tower with Decatur logoThe county plans to tear this water tower down starting Oct.
+14, 2019.
 Photo by Dan Whisenhunt

 A water tower by the East Lake MARTA station on West Howard Avenue bears the city of Decatur logo.

 It marks the gateway into the city limits.
 But after standing for more than 80 years, the water tower has outlived its usefulness.
 DeKalb County, which owns the tower, plans to remove it by 2020 “due to its age and small size.”